 Affordability is one of the most significant variables to consider when purchasing real estate property in Dubai.
 You should also have enough money set aside for upfront costs.
 The real estate industry in Dubai is booming.
-As a result, now is an excellent moment for investors to invest in the real estate market in Dubai and enjoy the long term growth potential.
+As a result, now is an excellent moment for investors to invest in the real estate market in Dubai and enjoy long-term growth potential.

 Another crucial factor before you buy a property is to calculate the rental yields.
 If you are considering investing in a property to earn rental income in Dubai, you should think about how much money you’ll make.
 This will enable you to determine whether the anticipated rental revenue is sufficient to cover your payments, maintenance costs, and mortgage.

-Costs Required For The Purpose Of Purchasing A Property In Dubai
+Costs Required For The Purpose Of Buying A House In Dubai For Expats:

-The desire to live in “a place of my own” is a dream for the majority of expats.
-Traditionally, the city only allowed expats to rent properties, leaving them with few options.
-After the introduction of freehold properties, many people were able to realize their dream of owning a home in Dubai.
+The desire to live in “a place of my own” is a dream for the majority of ex-pats.
+Traditionally, the city only allowed ex-pats to rent properties, leaving them with few options.
+After the introduction of freehold properties, many people were able to realize their dream of buying a house in Dubai for expats.